VividVisions/node-turbo/README.md

 const tfId = getTurboFrameId(req);
 ```
 Returns the content of the HTTP header `turbo-frame`, which holds the ID of the Turbo Frame which made the request.
-Expects an object like an `http.ClientRequest` instance but doesn not make any hard checks.
+Expects an object like an `http.ClientRequest` instance but does not make any hard checks.

 ### Koa
 You can add convencience functions to your Koa application by calling `turbochargeKoa(app)`.
 This adds the following functions to Koa's `context`: